philthompson10/pyqtdeploy/doc/sysroot.rst

             an error if it could not be found.
         :return: the absolute path name of the executable.

+    .. py:method:: get_archive(name):

+        The pathname of a local copy of the component's source archive is returned.
+The directories specified by the
+        :option:`--source-dir <pyqtdeploy-sysroot --source-dir>` option are
+        searched first.
+If the archive is not found then it is downloaded if the component supports it.

+        :return: the pathname of the archive.

+    .. py:method:: get_archive_name():
+        :abstractmethod:

+        This must be re-implemented to return the version-specific name of the component's source archive.

+        :return: the name of the archive.

+    .. py:method:: get_archive_urls():

+        This is re-implemented to return a sequence of URLs (excluding the source archive name) from which the component's source archive may be downloaded from.

+        :return: the sequence of URLs.

     .. py:method:: get_component(name, required=True)

         The :py:class:`~pyqtdeploy.Component` instance for a component is